-Obtain a career in the chemical technology field.
-Develop your skills and knowledge necessary for a variety of technician jobs in different industries.
+Start your career in the chemical technology field.
+At Delta, we make it easy to develop the skills necessary for a variety of technician jobs and transfer on to get your bachelor's.

 This program is a lab‐based program designed to prepare you for a career in chemical technology.
 Students learn important hands-on skills and as chemical technicians develop problem-solving and critical-thinking skills to solve problems encountered by chemical technicians in -industry.
 This program has been approved by the American Chemical Society.